ray-chill/IBM-PY101-notebook/README.md

 # IBM-PY101-notebook
-Practices notebooks from class IBM PY101
+Here are the practices notebooks from class IBM PY101 The class is offered on edx.org